 We chose the Rhododendron Cafe, known to the locals as the Rhody.
-The cafe is in what looks to be a converted house (maybe a farm house?) and has a cozy feel.
-We sat in the front room, but the seating area was quite big and they even have a screened in porch if you want to be outside and safe from the rain.
+The cafe is in what looks to be a converted house (maybe a farmhouse?) and has a cozy feel.
+We sat in the front room, but the seating area was quite big and they even have a screened-in porch if you want to be outside and safe from the rain.

-We arrived about 11:30 a.m. a bit before the lunch crowd to an empty restaurant.
+We arrived at about 11:30 a.m. a bit before the lunch crowd to an empty restaurant.
 After waiting a few minutes, my mom actually went towards the kitchen and let them know we were here.
 After that, we were sat promptly.

 The menu was a mix of Northwest and ethnic fare.
 On special that day was a beet salad (made with local beets), topped with greens, prosciutto, and goat cheese.
 It was a perfect balance of salt from the cheese and meat and sweet from the beets.
 We also each ordered the peanut soup, which was a peanut curry soup with chicken and rice.
-It had a touch of heat to it, and a lot of flavor.
+It had a touch of heat to it and a lot of flavors.

 Both meals were delicious and I would highly recommend the Rhody.
 If you have a sweet tooth, they have a bakery next door with huge cinnamon buns, and other yummy pastries.